Constitution of Vietnam: 1946 Constitution

-The 1946 constitution adopted a semi-presidential system not so dissimilar from the French Constitution.
-The constitution allows multiple parties to participate in the elections along with oppositions.
+The 1946 constitution adopted a semi-presidential system similar to the French constitution; it allowed for multiple parties to participate in elections.

-The president of the republic according to the 1946 constitution which is an actual executive head, rather than the ceremonial position.
-The president also have significantly more power than the current post.
-The later 1959 constitution turned the president into a ceremonial head, while giving the de facto power to the party leader.
+According to the 1946 constitution, the president of the republic, was the head of government, rather than a ceremonial head of state.
+The president also had significantly more power than the current office of president.
+The later 1959 constitution turned the president into a ceremonial head, while giving de facto power to the party leader.

-Despite the changes in later constitution, the current Vietnamese government still heavily praised it, calling it "one of the world's most democratic constitution at the time."
+Despite the changes in later constitution, the current Vietnamese government still heavily praises it, calling it "one of the world's most democratic constitution[s] at the time."

 1959 Constitution

-While the 1946 constitution was a superficially liberal democratic document, its 1959 successor was a fully Communist document.
-Its preamble defined the DRV as a "people's democratic state led by the working class," thus codifying the actual state of affairs that had prevailed since 1945.
+While the 1946 constitution was a superficially liberal democratic document, its 1959 successor was a fully communist document.
+Its preamble defined the DRV as a "people's democratic state led by the working class", thus codifying the actual state of affairs that had prevailed since 1945.
 The document provided for a nominal separation of powers among legislative, executive, and judicial branches of government.
 On paper, the legislative function was carried out by the National Assembly.
 The assembly was empowered to make laws and to elect the chief officials of the state, such as the president (who was largely a symbolic head of state), the vice president, and cabinet ministers.
 Together those elected (including the president and vice president) formed a Council of Ministers, which constitutionally (but not in practice) was subject to supervision by the Standing Committee of the National Assembly.
 Headed by a prime minister, the council was the highest executive organ of state authority.
-Besides overseeing the Council of Ministers, the assembly's Standing Committee also supervised on paper the Supreme People's Court, the chief organ of the judiciary.
+Besides overseeing the Council of Ministers, the assembly's Standing Committee nominally supervised the Supreme People's Court, the chief organ of the judiciary.
 The assembly's executive side nominally decided on national economic plans, approved state budgets, and acted on questions of war or peace.
 In reality, however, the final authority on all matters rested with the Political Bureau.